Global Markets Pull Back – Bitcoin Stutters – Iran / Saudi Arabia Tensions Threaten Peace

 Tech Takeover Tanks

+In other news.
+Broadcom will not be buying its rival Qualcomm, according to reports published today.
+The $103 billion bid by Californian semiconductor giant Broadcom was unanimously rejected by Qualcomm’s board today, nullifying what would have been the biggest tech buyout in history.
 CEO Steven Mollenkopf and many shareholders felt that the $70 per share bid undervalues the company and didn’t account for regulator risks, according to a report in Seeking Alpha.

 Want to learn more about the markets and how to become a better investor?

 Risk Disclosure: Invstr is a technology platform, not a registered broker-dealer or investment adviser.
 Invstr does not offer its own recommendations of any security or provide its own research to any user regarding any security transaction or order.
 Please note, investing involves risk and investments may lose value.
 Past performance does not guarantee future results.
 Brokerage services are provided by the following: US-traded securities, including fractional trading, are provided to Invstr users by DriveWealth LLC, a regulated member of FINRA/SIPC.
 DriveWealth may not establish investment accounts to residents of certain jurisdictions.
 For more information, including disclaimers, risk and transaction fees click here.
 India account traded securities are provided by SIC Stocks & Services PVT Ltd. SIC does not make any personal recommendations to buy, sell or otherwise deal in investments.
 Investors make their own investment decisions.
 The services and securities provided by SIC may not be suitable for all customers and, if you have any doubts, you should seek advice from an independent financial adviser.
 For more information and disclaimers, click here.